urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

     ~waclux-tomwyc/main=/foo/bar/baz/bam> :cd /=try=
     ~waclux-tomwyc/try=>

-To be fair, Unix has some cool features that Arvo is still missing - such as globbing (expanding `*` and the like).
-A toddler can't really go to war against a middle-aged neckbeard.
-But if Arvo is a toddler, hopefully it's a promising toddler.

 #1.4 Actual editing#

 But wait!
 There seem to be a bunch of files in your ship.
 How did they get there?
-Oh, right, installation automatically checked them out of the server.
+Oh, right, installation automatically checked them out of `~zod` or `~doznec`.
 That's one way to get files.
 We'll see more of this in a little bit.

-Another way is to create them within Arvo itself.
-We'll see this in a moment, but it's worth noting its limitations - no one has ported `vim` to Arvo yet, nor will for a long time.
+Another way is to cook your files up within Arvo itself.
+We'll see this in the next chapter, but it's worth noting its limitations - no one has ported `vim` to Arvo yet, nor will for a long time.

 The easiest way to get data in and out of Arvo is just to sync.
 You'll find a complete copy of your ship's filesystem, as of the